wrcarpenter/MMA-Betting-Model/README.md

 ## Objective

-Create a handicapping method that delivers supierior, and uncorrelated, returns to the market overtime (ex: SP 500, 10y Treasury, Nasdaq).
+Create a betting strategy that outperforms generic approaches (random chance, bookmaker odds, etc) and delivers supierior, and uncorrelated, returns to th broader markests.

-Apply an ELO ranking system to various fighters and evaluate if that improves predictions.

 ## Inspiration(s)

-[Bill Benter](https://www.casino.org/blog/bill-benter/), a successful horse gambler active mostly during the 1990s in Hong Kong.
+[Bill Benter](https://www.casino.org/blog/bill-benter/), a successful horse gambler active mostly during the 1990s in Hong Kong that one of the first to popularize quantitative betting models in a sports context.

-Bill Walters, a renowned sports gambler.

-## Programming Languages

-Python (scraping, cleaning), Python/R (regression analysis, cleaning).
-Beautifulsoup for web-scraping.
-Concurrency can help speed up scraping data.

 ## Data Sources

 UFC Stats, BestFightOdds, Tapology.

-Tapology contains the most granular data and also links BestFightOdds and UFC stats, which is extremely useful from a programming perspective.

 ## Questions
-Main focus questions:
+A few main focus questions:
 * What are the main fighter characterics that influence win/lose probability?
 * How random are fight outcomes?
 * Can public odds markets accurately predict fight outcomes?